MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-custom-actions.md

 Here are some examples of where you might trigger custom actions:

 1. You’re engaging customers so that they can purchase a subscription, but if they don’t do so by the end of the customer journey, you need to add them to a nurture journey.
 You can route the customers by activating a custom trigger from the subscription journey and using that as the entry trigger from the nurture journey.
 1. A loan application journey has various steps that require a human agent’s approval.
-By creating a separate customer journey or Power Automate Flow for loan exception approval, you can trigger it from various points in the loan application journeys where exceptions can occur by activating the custom trigger.
+By creating a separate customer journey or Power Automate flow for loan exception approval, you can trigger it from various points in the loan application journeys where exceptions can occur by activating the custom trigger.
 1. You need to engage customers through another application or channel, such as Microsoft Teams, which has a Power Automate connector.
 You can create a Power Automate flow using this connector and have it start using the custom trigger that you can activate from relevant points in your journey.
 1. You need to create Dynamics 365 activities (such as a sales call or service tickets) from any point in the customer journey.
 By activating a custom trigger, you can trigger a Power Automate flow that creates these activities on behalf of the journey.